BOUCHERON 1937 Paris Art Deco Bracelet In 18Kt Gold With 5.44 Ctw Diamonds & Rubies

 A bracelet designed by Boucheron.

-Extremely rare and beautiful bracelet, created during the art deco period in Paris France by the famous jewelry house of Boucheron, back in the 1937.
-The bracelet is one of a kind and a highly collectible piece, published in the Gilles Neret book.
-It was carefully crafted in solid yellow gold of 18 karats with high polished finish and platinum parts for the setting of the diamonds.
-The bracelet has been designed with retro-modernist patterns and is embellished with a gorgeous selection of fifty earth mined, natural gemstones such: Burmese translucent rubies and white colorless diamonds.
-It is fitted with a concealed hinged folded snap lock.
+This is an extremely rare bracelet, created in Paris France by the jewelry house of Boucheron, during the late art deco period back in the late 1930.
+This bracelet is fully published and is a highly important collectible piece.
+The bracelet have been carefully crafted in solid yellow gold of 18 karats with platinum parts for the setting of the diamonds and is embellished with fifty-two earth mined natural gemstones, such; white colorless diamonds and red rubies.
+It is fitted with a concealed hinged push lock for security.

-Rubies: Mount in a channel setting, with 22 calibrated French faceted cut of natural vivid red rubies with a combined weight of 2.64 carats.
+Rubies: Mount in a channel setting, with 24 calibrated French faceted cut of natural vivid red rubies with a combined weight of about 2.64 carats.
 The rubies are gems quality, not heated and Burmese origin.

 Weight: 66.85 Grams, (42.85 Dwt).